 Gather in The Theatre to hear fascinating tales of adventure or to learn about the region’s endemic wildlife and remarkable nature.
 Our knowledgeable Lecture Staff members are experts in a variety of scientific fields and their informative topics will prepare you for the many adventures that lie ahead.
 Binoculars and camera in hand, head out on deck to watch for marine mammals and to identify the seabirds that will follow our passage.

 This morning we arrive in Greenland’s first town (1728) and current capital, Nuuk, which means “the heartland”.
-Our leisurely walk through this picturesque harbour town allows us to take in Nuuk’s natural beauty, and also to see Inuit ruins, Hans Egede’s home, parliament, and the Church of our Saviour.
+Our leisurely walk through this picturesque harbor town allows us to take in Nuuk’s natural beauty, and also to see Inuit ruins, Hans Egede’s home, parliament, and the Church of our Saviour.
 At the Greenlandic National Museum we have the fantastic opportunity to see the famous Qilakitsoq mummies.

 Located just north of the Arctic Circle, Sisimiut is the northernmost town in Greenland where the port remains free of ice in the winter.
 Yet it is also the southernmost town where there exists enough snow and ice to drive a dogsled in winter and spring.
-In Sisimiut, travelling by sledge has been the primary means of winter transportation for centuries.
+In Sisimiut, traveling by sledge has been the primary means of winter transportation for centuries.
 Today we will meet a sledge dog team and their owners, who will tell us all about sledding and how the Greenlandic sledge dog has been bred to be amongst the strongest working dogs in the world.

 Just after sunrise, be out on deck to see the northern hemisphere’s most active glacier – Jakobshavn – often surrounded by icebergs in all shapes and sizes and in varying shades of white and turquoise.
 Known as the birthplace of icebergs, the Ilulissat Icefjord produces nearly 20 million tons of ice each day.
 The town of Ilulissat is known for its long periods of calm and settled weather, but the climate is a bit colder due to its proximity to the fjord.
 While here, we may have the opportunity to see a demonstration of ancient fishing methods and enjoy some locally caught and prepared fish.
 During our guided walking tour of Ilulissat, we will visit the local history museum.
 The afternoon tour continues via fishing boat, as we navigate amongst the many icebergs at the fjord’s entrance.
 Alternatively, guests have the option to purchase an exciting helicopter excursion to see the magnificent Jakobshavn Icefjord by air.